scrapnode/kratos/docs/GUIDELINE.md

 ### Build Docker image

-You can use this command to build the Docker image that will be used to deploy to Kubernetes
+You can use this command to build the Docker image that will be used to deploy to Kubernetes.
+Make sure you replace `scrapnode/kratos` with your docker image name

 ```bash
 docker build . -f .docker/Dockerfile-build --tag scrapnode/kratos:latest